haddasbronfman/cloudland-otel-workshop/README.md

     provider.register();
     ```

-**Note what we did:** we used the OTel SDK - created a processor, chose a collector, and an exporter.
+**All done!
+Note what we did:** we used the OTel SDK - created a processor, chose a collector, and an exporter.
 Now traces will be produced by OTel for each HTTP request our application will get.
 Those traces will be sent to the collector we defined using the exporter we defined.

-## Step 3 - use `tracer.js` in the app
+## Step 3 - Integrate `tracer.js` with `app.js`

-Now we want `app.js` will use our `tracer.js`
+Now we want that `app.js` will use our `tracer.js`

-1. Install all the new libraries needed for `tracer.js`:
+1. Stop the app if it's running and install all the new libraries needed for `tracer.js`:

     ```bash
     npm install \